 As part of our compliance management, all employees in the Krones Group are required to successfully complete compliance training.
 Krones expects its employees to follow the Code of Conduct.
 This obligation is enshrined in our employment contracts.
 The directors of the relevant companies must ensure that their employees are informed about the Code of Conduct and that they lead by good example themselves within their own leadership structure.
 All employees of the Krones Group are kept informed about changes to the Code of Conduct.

 Product and system audits are carried out by Global Quality Management at our suppliers and cover the areas of Environmental Management, Occupational Health & Safety, Quality Management, Compliance and Human Rights.
 As well as looking at weaknesses, risks and potential areas for improvement in the corresponding management systems, this also reviews compliance with the Krones Code of Conduct and the Krones Supplier Code.
 Corresponding follow-up measures from audits are then defined by the organisation being audited and agreed with the relevant person who is responsible for the actions.
-In 2020 a total of four system audits, 18 product audits and ten social audits were performed at suppliers of Krones AG.
+In 2021 a total of three product audits and ten social audits were performed at suppliers of Krones AG.
 The low number of audits compared to previous years can be attributed to travel restrictions imposed as a result of the COVID-19 pandemic.